 Diego graduated from the University of Murcia (Spain) in 2007.
 After a rotatory internship in small animals at the Veterinary Teaching Hospital of the University of Murcia he was granted with a junior scholarship in Veterinary Anaesthesia and Critical Care at the same institution.
 He moved in 2012 to Belgium to follow an European residency programme in Veterinary Anaesthesia and Critical Care at the University of Ghent.
-Following he was clinical anaesthetist at the Queen Mother Hospital for Animals of the Royal Veterinary College, University of London.
-Diego has completed his PhD about the intramuscular use of Alfaxalone in cats in 2016 and actually he is working towards the title of European Diplomate in Veterinary Anaesthesia and Analgesia and Critical Care.
+Following this, he was a clinical anaesthetist at the Queen Mother Hospital for Animals of the Royal Veterinary College, University of London.
+Diego completed his PhD about the intramuscular use of Alfaxalone in cats in 2016 and is working towards the title of European Diplomate in Veterinary Anaesthesia and Analgesia and Critical Care.

 In May 2017, Diego joined the University of Sydney as Senior Veterinary Specialist in Veterinary Anaesthesia and Analgesia.

 Dr. Mara Schier- Senior Registrar in Small Animal Anaesthesia

 BSc/BVMS MANZCVS (Anaesthesia and Critical Care)